dev-byte-leslie/ASCII-Art/README.md

 # ASCII-Art
-A c++ program that draws ASCII art based on values in text files.
+A C++ program that draws ASCII art based on values in text files.

 All parts of the line are separated by one or more white space characters.